Expanding Scene Graph Boundaries: Fully Open-vocabulary Scene Graph Generation via Visual-Concept Alignment and Retention: Methodology

 \textbf{Node Representation.} Given $K$ object queries, the model follows standard DETR to output $K$ hidden features $\lbrace \bm{v}_i \rbrace_{i=1}^{K}$, which follow a bbox. head to decode the location information (\ie, 4-d vectors), and a cls. head responsible for category classification.
 The bbox. head is a three-layer fully connected layers.
 The cls. head is parameter-free, which computes the similarity between hidden features and text features.
 These hidden features are served as the visual representation for predicted nodes.

 \textbf{Edge Representation.} Contrary to a complex and heavy message-passing mechanism for obtaining relation features, we design a lightweight relation head that concatenates node features for the subject and object, and relation query features.
 To learn a relation-aware representation, we use a random initialized embedding for querying relations.
 This relation-aware embedding will interact with image and text features by cross-attention in the decoder stage.
-Building on this design, given any possible subject-object pair $(s_i, o_j)$, its edge representation can be obtained with

-where $\bm{v}_{s_i}, \bm{v}_{o_j}$ are node representation for the subject and object respectively, $\bm{r}$ refers to the relation query features, $[\cdot]$ refers to concatenation operation, and $f_{\theta}$ denotes a two-layer multi-perceptrons.
+Building on this design, given any possible subject-object pair $(s_i, o_j)$, its edge representation can be obtained with $ \bm{e}_{{s_i} \rightarrow {o_j}} = f_{\theta}([\bm{v}_{s_i}, \bm{v}_{o_j}, \bm{r}]) $, where $\bm{v}_{s_i}, \bm{v}_{o_j}$ are node representation for the subject and object respectively, $\bm{r}$ refers to the relation query features, $[\cdot]$ refers to concatenation operation, and $f_{\theta}$ denotes a two-layer multi-perceptrons.

 \textbf{Loss Function.} Following previous DETR-like methods \cite{zhu2021deformable, liu2023grounding} , we use L1 loss and GIoU loss \cite{rezatofighi2019generalized} for bounding box regression.
 For object or relation classification, we use Focal Loss \cite{lin2017focal} as the contrastive loss between prediction and language tokens.